gitter-lab/pria-ams-enamine/README.md

 ## chtc

-Contains shell scripts for training the models in `src\` on the train-folds and then computing performance on the test-fold.
+Contains shell scripts for training the models in `src/` on the train-folds and then computing performance on the test-fold.
 The results are used for cross-validation and model selection.

 ## config